-- Obtain Board policy direction regarding the Pond Alternative design for the Process Water Recycle Project; - Evaluate, prioritize and discuss the need for the following treatment plant improvements including the following: Relocate 42-inch Creek Crossing, Upgrade SCADA, Recuperate Plant Paving, Replace Plant Generator/Transfer Switch, Replace Washwater Equalization Tank and Add Second Tank, and Relocate Bleach Tanks into New Containment; - Complete design, right-of-way easement acquisition and CEQA for the "B" Reservoir Replacement, execute a SRF construction loan, and bid and award the project; - Bid and award the rehabilitation of C Tank to a contractor, and complete installation of Cathodic Protection Systems for the "A" Zone Tank and the Raw Water Tank as part of the C Tank rehabilitation project - If District funding is prioritized and approved, purchase the following equipment: - 1.
-Fork lift to take deliveries of treatment chemical (tote) containers and lift other equipment pallets, etc. - 2.
-All-terrain vehicle to provide access to hard reach areas associated with the dams, diversion, and District properties. - 3.
-One-ton four-wheel drive vehicle to replace unit No. 42.
-Unit No. 42 will then be swapped out with unit No. 16 used at the lake for outhouse maintenance.
+- Obtain Board policy direction regarding the Pond Alternative design for the process water recycle project; - Evaluate, prioritize and discuss the need for the following treatment plant improvements including Relocate 42-inch Creek Crossing, Upgrade SCADA, Restore Plant Paving, Replace Plant Generator/Transfer Switch, Replace Washwater Equalization Tank and Add Second Tank, and Relocate Bleach Tanks into New Containment; - Complete design, right-of-way easement acquisition, and CEQA for the "B" Reservoir Replacement, execute an SRF construction loan, and bid and award the project; - Bid and award the rehabilitation of C Tank to a contractor, and complete installation of Cathodic Protection Systems for the "A" Zone Tank and the Raw Water Tank as part of the C Tank rehabilitation project; - If District funding is prioritized and approved, purchase the following equipment: - 1.
+Forklift to take deliveries of treatment chemical (tote) containers and lift other equipment pallets, etc. - 2.
+All-terrain vehicle to provide access to hard to reach areas associated with the dams, diversion, and District properties.